StevenWingett/Bioinformatics_Computer_Cluster_Course/presentation.md

  * We recommend using Bash - arguably the best known

- * This is not the LMB cluster default
+ * This is now the LMB cluster default (but didn't used to be)

  * Ask scientific computing to make it your default